 3 POWERFUL WAYS TO BEGIN A PRESENTATION OR SPEECH

 There are only three powerful ways to begin a presentation or speech.
-You can follow them from third most powerful to the most powerful way.
+You can follow them from the third most powerful to the most powerful way.

-This would be my beginning for a presentation on best ways to start a presentation or speech.
-There are two things to remember here
+This would be my beginning for a presentation on the best ways to start a presentation or speech.
+There are two basic things to keep in mind :

 - The question should be related to your topic and what matters to your audience